The Living Yoga Holidays Team

 It uses a considered combination of asana (postures and sequences), pranayama (meditative breathing techniques), sound, meditation and philosophy with modifications and variations appropriate to the individual’s needs.

 CHANTAL RAFFERTY originally trained in the Sivananda tradition, before taking a course at the Svyasa yoga therapy university in Bangalore, India.
-She then went on to study Viniyoga and continues to do so with her teacher Dave Charlton in the UK.
-She has practised and taught yoga for over 12 years and is both a member of the BWY (British Wheel of Yoga) and the aYs (Association of Yoga Studies).
-Her passion is Viniyoga and her classes reflect the belief that yoga is for everyone regardless of age, fitness and flexibility!
+She then went on to study hatha yoga (using a 'viniyoga' approach) and continues to do so with her teacher Dave Charlton in the UK.
+She has practised and taught yoga for over 13 years and is both a member of the BWY (British Wheel of Yoga) and the aYs (Association of Yoga Studies).
+Her passion is working with the 'viniyoga of yoga' and her classes reflect the belief that yoga is for everyone regardless of age, fitness and flexibility!
 Chantal also runs classes for people with C.F.S. and M.E.

-Chantal has also completed the two year Sadhana Mala Art of Individual Teaching and Yoga Therapy Program endorsed by the aYs.
+Chantal is an experienced Yoga Therapist having completed the two year Sadhana Mala Art of Individual Teaching and Yoga Therapy Program endorsed by the aYs.

 Complementing the yoga Chantal is an advanced Thai yoga massage practitioner, having trained with Kira Balaskas in London and Greece.
 She currently gives Thai yoga massage treatments in and around the Cheltenham area.